IRONMAN 70.3 Bahrain – Saturday 7th December 2019

 As you may well remember, I had my second visit to the capital city, Manama, for the 2017 edition of IRONMAN 70.3 Bahrain.
 I was there hosting the live stream commentary for IRONMAN, while my wife took part in the race.
 Having visited the country three years previously (the first edition of the race in 2014 was, at the time, Challenge Bahrain), it was good to be back.
-We thoroughly enjoyed it – and hope to return again.
+We thoroughly enjoyed it – and hope to return again in future years.

 Bahrain may not be the most obvious destination for a British / European based athlete, but both of my visits – consistent with the feedback I got from other British athletes who visited and who I spoke to – was that it really should be.
 It’s a surprisingly ‘easy’ journey, relatively inexpensive and importantly a well organised race with some special touches that you don’t get at other events.
-I tried to summarise these last year in these articles (which I’ve updated for 2018), which are well worth revisiting if you are considering taking part.
+I tried to summarise those in the following articles (which I’ve updated for 2019), which are well worth revisiting if you are considering the event yourself.

 - The IRONMAN 70.3 Bahrain experience: Part 1 – Travel, Accommodation